Survivor Series (1987): Storylines

 The main feud heading into Survivor Series included André the Giant, One Man Gang, King Kong Bundy, Butch Reed and Rick Rude against Hulk Hogan, Paul Orndorff, Don Muraco, Ken Patera and Bam Bam Bigelow.
 In January 1987, Hogan was awarded a trophy for his third year as WWF World Heavyweight Champion while Hogan's best friend André was awarded a smaller trophy than Hogan's, for being undefeated in WWF for 15 years.
 Hogan congratulated his friend and said that André was the real champion of superstars all around the world.
-André surprisingly left the place before Hogan could even finish.
+André surprisingly left the interview before Hogan could even finish.
 In February, he came with a new manager Bobby Heenan.
 When Hogan learned of that, he begged André not to keep Heenan as his manager because Heenan was Hogan's longtime enemy.
 André said that he had come to challenge Hogan for the WWF World Heavyweight Title at WrestleMania.
 He ripped off Hogan's Hulkamania shirt and golden chain, turning heel.
 This culminated in their historic match at WrestleMania III, where Hogan defeated André to retain the title.
-During the match, he set a record by scoop slamming the 520-pound Frenchman.
-On August 22, 1987 edition of Prime Time Wrestling, Paul Orndorff fired Bobby Heenan as his manager when he discovered that Heenan had brought in a new wrestler Rick Rude to replace Orndorff.
+On August 22, 1987, edition of Prime Time Wrestling, Paul Orndorff fired Bobby Heenan as his manager when he discovered that Heenan had brought in a new wrestler Rick Rude to replace Orndorff.
 Orndorff appointed Oliver Humperdink as his manager to feud with Rude.
 Superstar Billy Graham got involved in a feud with Butch Reed, culminating in a match between the duo.
 One Man Gang interfered in a match where he hit Graham with a big splash on the concrete floor.
 Don Muraco came to the rescue of Graham and Graham who was scheduled to participate in the main event of the first-ever Survivor Series retired due to an attack by One Man Gang.
 Muraco replaced him.
 Ken Patera got involved in a feud with Bobby Heenan and The Heenan Family and turned babyface, and was chosen to be the fourth member on Hogan's team.
 Many heel managers wanted to manage Bam Bam Bigelow, but Bigelow chose Oliver Humperdink as his manager thus making his WWF debut as a babyface.
 He also became a part of Hogan's team.